signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 - the default parameter values naturally express the field default value;
 - being an explicitly named type it acts as reusable definition of its set of fields.

+Record struct have:
-Record struct have generated value equality and ToString method (but we don't really care here): it is only the syntactic sugar for the constructor with positional parameters that is of interest here to easily describe the data structure.
+ - Generated value equality and this is important.
+ - ToString method (but we don't really care here)
+ - A syntactic sugar for the constructor with positional parameters enables to easily describe the data structure and the default values.

 The previous example can easily be rewritten with a reused `record struct` for 2 properties:
 ```csharp